simonask/werk/README.md

 For mode details, consult the [documentation](documentation/README.md).

+## Installation instructions

+`werk` can currently only be installed from source, which requires that you have Rust and Cargo installed.

+* Clone this repository.
+* Run `cargo install --path werk-cli`.
+* Ensure that your `$PATH` contains the path to Cargo binaries.
+This is usually the case if you have a working installation of Rust and Cargo.
+  * Cargo installs binaries in `$CARGO_HOME/bin`.
+  * On UNIX-like systems, the default install location is `$HOME/.cargo/bin`.
+  * On Windows, the default install location is `%USERPROFILE%\.cargo\bin`.

+### Language Support for VS Code

+* Clone this repository.
+* Install the extension from `werk-vscode`:
+  * From the command-line: `code --install-extension <path-to-werk-vscode>`
+  * From within VS Code: Run "Developer: Install Extension from Location..." and point it to the path to the `werk-vscode` directory within this repository.

 ## Features and limitations

 See [Features and limitations](documentation/features.md).

 ## Project non-goals

-- `werk` will probably never be fastest.
+* `werk` will probably never be fastest.
     1. User friendliness is always higher priority.
     2. Reporting "no changes" quickly is specifically not a goal.
 Use Ninja if this is important to you.
 Typically, `werk` is invoked when the user has actually made changes.
     3. That said, `werk` does try to be reasonably fast, and is implemented in Rust using best practices.
-- `werk` will probably never support all use cases.
+* `werk` will probably never support all use cases.
     1. It is designed to support the use cases that are important to me, the author.
     2. The needs of build systems are vast and varied.
 Use the one that fits your purposes, or file a feature request if you believe that `werk` would be greater if it could reasonably support it.
-- `werk` will never be a scripting language.
+* `werk` will never be a scripting language.
 It is strictly declarative with minimal support for logic and expressions, but doesn't have (and won't have) loop constructs.